What is a CTA? Call to Action Definition and Examples

 A call to action lets your readers know what they should do next.

-Your goal is to keep them on your website as long as possible, and the best call to actions do exactly that.
+Your goal is to keep them on your website as long as possible.
+The best call to actions do exactly that.

 Without a clear CTA, the reader will likely leave your site after getting the information needed and may not return.